telerik/kendo-react/README.md

 Help shape the future of KendoReact.

-* Use the **Feedback Portal** in Quick Links above to vote on ideas and submit new requests
+* Use the <a href="https://feedback.telerik.com/kendo-react-ui" target="_blank">Feedback Portal</a> to vote on ideas and submit new requests
-* [Contact us directly](https://www.telerik.com/account/support-center/contact-us/technical-support) with detailed feature proposals
+* <a href="https://www.telerik.com/account/support-center/contact-us/technical-support" target="_blank">Contact our support team</a> if you have concerns, questions, or need further clarifications

 ---